 The history of this farm machine company goes back nearly 175 years to Canada.
 Prototypes were even commissioned for the military and used around the world.
 In the late 50s, before the modern age of the large red MF series numbering in the 100s, the simple, low-riding gray modern was easily affordable by Pennsylvania farmers.
 True to his plan, Jim towed the rusty old tractor home and not only disassembled it, but photographed each part for repair or replacement.
 By this time, Jim was in his 80s, a time when most of his contemporaries would have been satisfied with looking at something in a museum.
 Not Jim!
 He took the pictures and the part numbers to his computer to see if the components were available.
 Sometimes, when they weren’t, he was able to manufacture a replacement.
 Otherwise, he had the pieces shipped right to his door.
 He said that one part came from as far away as Brazil.
 Below is Jim’s pride and joy, a rebirth of sorts.

-In a recent visit with Jim, I asked him to list all the skills he had learned in him lifetime.
+In one visit with Jim, I asked him to list all the skills he had learned in his lifetime.
 In short, he ran out of fingers before he recalled them all.
-To name a few, and in no particular order, he proud to have been a leader in the military and community, a machinist and mechanic, a miller and tradesman, electrician, plumber, carpenter, mason, welder, and the list goes on.
+To name a few, and in no particular order, he was proud to have been a leader in the military and community, a machinist and mechanic, a miller and tradesman, electrician, plumber, carpenter, mason, welder, and the list goes on.

-But his life has not always been about work.
+But his life was not always been about work.
 Jim used to take Nettie on his motorcycle.
-It’s probably fortunate for both of them that he eventually traded two wheels for four, although he says he lets his neighbor mow his grass these days.
-But, he does run a new, completely enclosed Polaris Ranger to get the mail.
-He sometimes rides his stairlift to get to it in the basement.
+It’s probably fortunate for both of them that he eventually traded two wheels for four, although he said he let his neighbor mow his grass toward the end.
+But, he did run a new, completely enclosed Polaris Ranger to get the mail.
+He sometimes rode his stairlift to get to it in the basement.

 Jim Stark and wife Nettie certainly enriched the lives of their younger cousins, my wife and me.
 From being able to “horse around” with his two daughters, about our age, at family reunions, to sharing the incredible life experiences for our genealogy website, I’ll always be indebted to Jim and Nettie.
-We dearly miss Nettie, but Susan and I so look forward to bringing lunch to Jim every few months and spending the afternoon, just talking and reminiscing.
+We dearly miss them.
+Susan and I always looked forward to bringing lunch to Jim every few months before he died and spending the afternoon just talking and reminiscing.
 I’m glad to be able to preserve his stories and pictures for posterity – although he did most of the work!
-Jim is one of a kind, the kind they don’t make anymore, a man for all seasons.
+Jim wass one of a kind, the kind they don’t make anymore, a man for all seasons.